-In practice, negotiation is kept confidential on the basis of a nondisclosure agreement between the parties.
-In the case of listed (public) companies, the ad hoc disclosure obligations under the MAR may be triggered at some point in the course of the process, to the extent that the information at hand could have, if made public, a significant impact on the target's share price (e.g. the management board may be - depending on the circumstances of the case - obliged to disclose that (an advanced stage of) negotiations is taking place).
-The target may, nevertheless, postpone the publication of any such inside information as long as, broadly, such a withholding is not considered deceiving and the information in question is kept secret (again, in accordance with the MAR).
+In practice, negotiation is kept confidential on the basis of a non-disclosure agreement between the parties.
+In the case of listed (public) companies (be it the target, the buyer or the selling shareholders), the ad hoc disclosure obligations under the MAR may be triggered at some point in the course of the process, to the extent that the information at hand could have, if made public, a significant impact on the relevant player's share price (e.g. the management board may be - depending on the circumstances of the case - obliged to disclose that (an advanced stage of) negotiations are taking place).
+The relevant player may, nevertheless, postpone the publication of any such inside information as long as, broadly, such a withholding is not considered deceptive and the information in question is kept secret (again, in accordance with the MAR).